What is Accrued Revenue?

 Accrued revenue is particularly important for companies that make loans (such as banks) or that work on long-term projects or bulk orders for complex goods.

-As estimates and management’s discretion play an important role in these situations, it’s important to analyze the way accrued revenue is estimated and booked.
+Estimates and management’s discretion play an important role in these situations; therefore, it’s important to analyze the way accrued revenue is estimated and booked.
 Accrual accounting can be subject to abuses from management teams that want to overstate a business’ performance, and analysts and investors need to understand the logic used when accrued revenue is booked.